This is the featured image of the Make Your Drum Sounds Lo-Fi blog article.

-Lo-fi is known as a musical or production standard in which elements otherwise regarded as imperfections of a recording are audible, and often exist as a deliberate aesthetic preference.
-It’s one of many proofs of how the standards of sound quality, or fidelity, in music production have changed over the decades.
+Lo-fi is a musical or production standard in which elements otherwise regarded as imperfections of a recording are audible and often exist as a deliberate aesthetic preference.
+It's one of many proofs of how the standards of sound quality, or fidelity, in music production have changed over the decades.

 In the late 2010s, a style of downtempo music branded as "lo-fi hip hop" or "chillhop" became a popular YouTube stream.
 Several lo-fi YouTube channels have drawn millions of fans by now.
 Having this in mind, we decided to show you a few tips & tricks on how to make great-sounding Lo-Fi drums for your next track.